Generalized Short Path Algorithms: Towards Super-Quadratic Speedup over Markov Chain Search for Combinatorial Optimization: Generalized Short Path Framework

 \subsection{Constructing Short Path Algorithms from Markov Chains}

-This subsection details how the results from \cite{dalzell2022mind} can be generalized to the setting of reversible Markov Chains.
+This subsection details how the results from \cite{dalzell2022mind} can be generalized to the setting of reversible Markov chais.
 One of the main conditions from the aformentioned paper is that there should be a small number of low-energy states, effectively capturing that the underlying problem is hard.
-This is made precise through the spectral density condition, which we restate below.

-\begin{definition}[$\gamma$ Spectral Density] The cost Hamiltonian $H$ is said to satisfy the $\gamma$ spectral density condition with respect to the stationary distribution $\pi$ if:

-\end{definition} The tail bound given by the spectral density condition is implied by Pseudo Lipschitzness together with a functional inequality: \begin{theorem}[Herbst's Argument, adapted from Theorem 4.3 in \cite{lalley2013concentration} ] Suppose $\Mcal = (\Xcal, P, \pi)$ is a Markov chain with log-Sobolev constant $\omega$, and $f : \Xcal \mapsto \mathbb{R}$ is $\lVert f \rVert_{P}$ pseudo-Lipschitz.
+This is made precise through the spectral density condition generalized for an arbitrary chain $\Mcal$ (Definition \ref{defn:gamma-spectral}).
+We show that the tail bound given by the spectral density condition is implied by pseudo Lipschitzness together with a functional inequality.
+This follows from existing results from Markov chain theory: \begin{theorem}[Herbst's Argument, Adapted from Theorem 4.3 in \cite{lalley2013concentration} ] Suppose $\Mcal = (\Xcal, P, \pi)$ is a Markov chain with log-Sobolev constant $\omega$, and $f : \Xcal \rightarrow \mathbb{R}$ is $\lVert f \rVert_{P}$ pseudo-Lipschitz.
 Then,

 \end{theorem}